daphnitely/daphne-acting/index.md

 ### Random fun facts
-- I'm a improv performer and sketch writer in Seattle.
+- I'm a improv performer and sketch writer.
 - I've been roasted on stage at a tech toast show.
 - I've won a genetic engineering competition in high school.
 - I've won a grape stomping competition.